skyvers/Aged-care/readme.md

 3. Manager: Manager have all the permissions in all three documents.

-Note: Before creating a new role just careful about the roles which is already created by the foundry: Viewer and Maintainer. if you want to delete any of this role please, we careful that these roles are not assigned to any user before.
+Note: Before creating a new role just careful about the roles which is already created by the [Foundry](https://foundry.skyve.org/foundry/): Viewer and Maintainer. if you want to delete any of this role please, we careful that these roles are not assigned to any user before.
 Otherwise it will not work.
 For this tutorial, we are not doing anything with Viewer and Maintainer role.

 Open `agedCare.xml` to create new roles and change menu.